 People who camp at the Club are doing so at their own risk.
 We are not responsible for damage done to camping vehicles.
 You need to see the camping areas before coming to camp.
 This is a prairie...the land can be a soggy mess during the winter and after a big rain.

 Popup campers and tent camping are allowed anywhere reasonable at the Bar-D club.
 Popup campers and tent camping at the Donavan Club are allowed only on the back property near lakes Snag, Swamp and Inez.

 Do Not leave your camper on Club property...take it home with you!
 You may camp for 7 straight days then you must remove the camper from our property.
 You may camp after 14 days have passed.

 Membership in Donavan Lakes Fishing Club

-Credit Card Payments: We take credit cards for the fishing club and for the Donavan Inn.
-All credit card transactions are to be done with Manager Wilson.
-The card number will be entered on the College City Drug store credit card machine.
-This is the place of employment for the owners of the fishing club and of the Inn.
-Do not pay your dues with a credit card at College City Drugs!
+Credit Card Payments: We will take credit cards for the fishing club and for the Donavan Inn.
+All Fishing Club credit card transactions are to be done with Manager Wilson.
 All dues are to be paid to Manager Wilson.